-Participants engage with and improve their knowledge of the German language and culture on this study experience, which includes stays in Schleswig-Holstein, Berlin, locations in former East Germany, and in southern former West Germany.
+Engage with and improve your knowledge of the German language and culture on this study experience, which includes stays in Schleswig-Holstein, Berlin, locations in former East Germany, and in southern former West Germany.

 Activities include four home stays, lectures, discussions, interviews, tours, and attendance at cultural and social events.
-Course participants choose where they will travel independently during the last five days.
+You will be able to choose where to travel independently during the last five days.
 Course goals include active participation in course activities, growth in intercultural sensitivity, gains in mastery of the language, and increased understanding of various religious, political, and broadly cultural phenomena of Germany.

 Program Profile: GERM W80 Germany